sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xmlrpc-c</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Lightweight RPC library based on XML and HTTP
+Short desc    : Lightweight RPC library based on XML and HTTP
 URL          : http://xmlrpc-c.sourceforge.net/
-Лицензия     : BSD and MIT
+License      : BSD and MIT
-Описание     : XML-RPC is a quick-and-easy way to make procedure calls over the
+Descript     : XML-RPC is a quick-and-easy way to make procedure calls over the
              : Internet.
 It converts the procedure call into XML document, sends it
              : to a remote server using HTTP, and gets back the response as XML.
              :